pelicularities/hashnode/ckl815r1z00avfps1cpy05jyg.md

 correctDate.setUTCHours(utcHours + offsetHours);
 correctDate.toUTCString();
 ```
-This prints `Thu Feb 11 2021 01:08:25 GMT`.
+This gives us `Thu Feb 11 2021 01:08:25 GMT`.
 Of course, GMT is the incorrect timezone, but we'll have to live with it.
 We can easily truncate the GMT timezone out of the string if we don't need it, or replace it with the correct timezone.
 Perfect solution!

 Wrong.